 In addition to the annual conference, which many NELC members consider their “go to” conference for staying abreast of cutting edge developments in labor and employment law, NELC maintains a searchable database of members for referral purposes and hosts regional receptions in major cities across the United States to encourage networking among the membership.
 In 2017, NELC launched Regional Conferences as an opportunity for in-depth exploration of cutting edge issues in labor and employment law.
 Additional membership programs and benefits are being developed as the NELC continues to evolve and grow.

-We have come a long way in a little over twenty years.
+We have come a long way since 1995.
 The Coordinating Committee structure has evolved into a Board of Directors.
-With the newer members of the Board of Directors, the Executive Committee and other Standing Committee members, we are well on the way to becoming an organization which does not “merely” hold an Annual Conference, but is instead a viable year-around organization.
-The NELC is well situated to continue its track record of service the management-side minority labor and employment law.
+With a new strategic plan, an Advisory Board, and an active Executive Committee, we are well on the way to becoming an organization which does not “merely” hold an Annual Conference, but which has a year round agenda of impactful activities and initiatives.
+The NELC is well situated to continue its track record of service to the management-side minority labor and employment law.